ptek/skeletal-set/README.md

 This is a Haskell implementation of setoid (https://en.wikipedia.org/wiki/Setoid) - a set equipped with an equivalence relation.
-Usually equivalence is not equality.
-This makes it more strict regarding membership of elements as compared to set.
-If equivalence relation is equality then setoid has the same properties as a set.
+Mostly, one would chose equivalence to be not the same as equality.
+This makes it more strict regarding membership of elements as compared to sets.
+If equivalence relation is equality, though, then setoid has the same properties as a set.

 ## Usage examples